meganfung38/SFDC_Shell_Account_Assessment/docs/data_interpretation.md

     * You must determine whether the customer is a known subsidiary, franchise, individual representative, department, regional office, or branch of the shell using external validation and world knowledge:
     * What does the Customer\_Shell\_Coherence score say about the relationship between the customer and parent shell account?
     * Do external sources agree that the customer account has some corporate relationship to its parent shell account?
-  * Billing address match: compare full billing addresses
+  * Billing address match: compare addresses using precedence (Customer Billing vs Parent ZI, with fallbacks)
     * What does Address\_Consistency say about the relationship between the customer and parent shell account?
+    * The explanation will specify which exact address fields were compared (e.g., Customer Billing_Address vs Parent ZI_Billing_Address)
     * Consider acceptable mismatches for independent agents, remote offices, known geographic spread
     * Do not penalize mismatches when world knowledge supports the relationship (e.g., remote agents or franchise operators)